 Once done, insert your USB disk.
 It is worth noting that you will have to insert your USB drive for the further steps to get working.

 Now, click on that Download button we selected from the drop-down.

 It will give a mini window popping out where you will have to select your operating system to be downloaded from another drop-down.

-You can either choose Windows 8.1 or Windows 10 to download.
+You can either choose Windows 8.1, Windows 10 or Windows 11 to download.

 Once you have selected, click on Continue.